chr0n1x/dev-env/README.md

 }
 Set-Alias dex docker-enter-fx

-function docker-enter-dev-env {
+function docker-enter-vim {
-  dex "chr0n1x/dev-env"
+  dex --entrypoint "vim" "chr0n1x/dev-env"
 }
-Set-Alias dev-env docker-enter-dev-env
+Set-Alias dvim docker-enter-vim
 ```

-I would recommend using [cmder](https://github.com/cmderdev/cmder) on Windows.
+I would recommend using [cmder](https://github.com/cmderdev/cmder) on Windows for the sake of ease-of-use & portability.
-The script above is an example as to how you can use this.
-First function allowing you to load your current working directory (code and stuffs) into the appropriate docker container for all your code (so you can build dependencies, run the code, etc) and the second uses the same fx to just throw all of that code into an environment with this vim installation.

 To install you just have to copy & paste it into `<CMDER INSTALLATION DIR>/config/profile.d/<script-name>.ps1` and cmder will auto-load it.

 # Notes

 I recommend using this setup with your native docker settings maxed for memory (on MacOS the memory/cpu allowance for docker is only a fraction of what your system is capable of).
-This is so that using `hjkl` doesn't stutter, and other basic functions like `Ctrl+p` don't take **forever**.
-I max out both CPU + Memory so that vim runs @ near-native speeds
+I max out both CPU + Memory so that vim runs @ near-native speeds.

+**DISCLAIMER**: `autocmd` spam and other VIM plugins like gitgutter severely slow this setup down just due to the file mount & virtualization overhead.